stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ### Cycles

-Like parent-child relationships and references are allowed to form cycles.
+Parent-child relationships and references are allowed to form cycles.

 ```mermaid
 flowchart TD